zoontek/react-native-edge-to-edge/README.md

 ### Safe area management

 Effective safe area management is essential to prevent content from being displayed behind transparent system bars.
-To achieve this, we highly recommend using [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context), a widely known and trusted library.
+To achieve this, we highly recommend using [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context), a well-known and trusted library.

 ### Modal component quirks